 Due to the potential for three years of extensive in-water construction activity, the Terminal 5 wharf rehabilitation project required site-specific treaty fishing access negotiations - and subsequent discussions following the adjustments to the construction approach.
 The Port, NWSA, the Muckleshoot Indian Tribe, and the Suquamish Tribe determined actions and compensation terms for avoiding and minimizing potential negative treaty fishing effects expected from the Terminal 5 project, including in-water construction and subsequent cargo operations.
-As with the Letter of Agreement with the Muckleshoot Indian Tribe, Managing Member approval to execute and fund Letter of Agreement with the Suquamish Tribe was required in order to confirm Port and NWSA roles and responsibilities with the Tribes - and hence Managing Member authorization is required for the Amendment to that agreement.
+Commission approval to execute and fund Letters of Agreement with the Muckleshoot Indian Tribe and the Suquamish Tribe was required in order to confirm Port and NWSA roles and responsibilities with the Tribes - and hence commissioner authorization is required for the Amendment to those agreements.
+Upon authorization, the Amendment will be forwarded to the Tribes for final approval and signature.